danryan/overwatch-client/README.md

   gem install overwatch

-# Usage

-I'm going to assume you've got overwatch-collection running somewhere on your local machine for the purpose of this documention.

 # Configuration

 Configuration of `overwatch` can be done in one of two ways: command-line options, and a config file in the YAML format.
 If no config options are specified, the `overwatch` executable will look for a file called `.overwatchrc` in the `HOME_DIR` of the user that is executing the command.
 Parameters that can be configured in the config file are: